WLAN-Pi/developers/style/ANTIPATTERNS.md

 ## Caching and duplicate requests

 wlanpi-core acts as the central data provider for the platform.
 Multiple consumers (wlanpi-webui, wlanpi-fpms, third-party clients) may request the same data concurrently.
-Without caching, each request triggers a separate underlying operation -- a scan, a subprocess call, a file read -- multiplying load unnecessarily.
+Without caching, each request triggers a separate underlying operation; a scan, a subprocess call, a file read; multiplying load unnecessarily.

 **Cache expensive operations at the service layer, not the consumer layer.** The cache belongs in wlanpi-core, not in each consumer that calls it.

 **Use a short TTL for volatile data.** Scan results, link state, and neighbor tables change frequently.
 A TTL of a few seconds prevents stale reads while still collapsing burst requests.

 **Coalesce concurrent requests for the same resource.** If multiple clients request a Wi-Fi scan at the same time, only one scan should run.
-The others should wait and share the same result.
+The others should wait and share the same result if a scan is in progress.
 In pseudocode:

 ```
 if cached and not expired: return cached result